bijoyashreedas/Keyword-Spotting/Whisper+Translit+KWS/readme.md

 ## 📌 Notes

 - Audio must be mono and sampled at **16 kHz**.
 Other sampling rates will raise an error.
-- Empty or unreadable audio files are skipped with error logging.
 - Transliteration is performed **only** for Hindi (Devanagari) words.

----

-## 📄 License

-This project is for academic and research purposes.
-Attribution required if reused.

 ---